fpgasystems/hacc/docs/features.md

 ## CLI

+With SG CLI you can easily get benefit of:

+* User functions that help you to build your accelerated applications using SG HACC,
+* Build and deploy EasyNet, or
+* Build and deploy Coyote (among many other things).

 ## Vitis and Vivado workflows
 Thanks to our [hot-plug boot](/vocabulary.md#hot-plug-boot) process, we are able to transition between the Vitis and Vivado workflows without the need of rebooting the system.